timescale/docs/promscale/installation/recomm-guide.md

 ### OpenTelemetry Line Protocol

-We recommend using the OpenTelemetry collector for ingesting the spans to Promscale by configureing the OTLP exporter and batch processor with below provided configuration this helps in retries for failed writes and in batching the write requests to Promscale:
+We recommend using the OpenTelemetry collector for ingesting the spans to Promscale.
+Use this configuration with the OTLP exporter and batch processor to help with retries for failed writes, and to batch the write requests to Promscale:

 ```yaml
 exporters: